Skip to main content

 6. Looking for the Unicorns

-• 75% of all invested business fail to achieve their own targets
+• 75% of all venture-backed businesses fail to return investors' capital

 Back to Top